 - The QR code is easily scannable and leads to the company site

 However, where this begins to fail is the code’s landing page.
 It’s nonexistent.
 Instead it redirects to the home page of the gutter company’s site.
 There is no trace of the coupon featured on the kolache box, and there is no contact form.
+In such cases, it’d be viable for the supplier to provide the products with a Short Link of the website they want the customers to be conveniently redirected to.

 What we need to realize here is that QR codes are highly actionable.
 If someone takes the time to pull out their phone, click on the QR code scanner app, SCAN your code and land on your site, your site has to be prepared to capture their info immediately.
 As Jessica Velasco at Usabilla says “Visitors who arrive at your landing page are no longer a cold lead.
 Rather, they have already initiated a relationship; they are pre-qualified and interested in what you have to offer.
 Don’t let bad design ruin this amazing opportunity!”